Shared Anchor Load Resolution & Capacity Verification

 • Pile geometry and slenderness ratio (L/D)

-• Layered soil profile capacity
+• Layered soil profile and strength distribution

-Load–Capacity Interaction
+Load–Capacity Interaction Model

 VHM interaction surface representing combined vertical, horizontal, and moment capacity of suction pile anchor

-Figure 11 – VHM interaction surface.
+Figure 12 – VHM interaction surface.

 VH capacity envelope showing allowable combinations of vertical and horizontal loads for suction pile design

-Figure 12 – VH capacity envelope.
+Figure 13 – VH capacity envelope.

 Outputs Generated